Lecture

 What remains of crypto after all the hype?
 Not little: the blockchain, a true technological breakthrough, offers substantial advantages.
 Thanks to the blockchain, users can access digital services without surrendering their data to a centralized entity.
 As data increasingly becomes an instrument of power and control, blockchain appears as the foundation of a web 3.0, no longer subject to the dominance of large corporations, more open to competition and to inclusive forms of democratic governance.
 But crypto assets are not just one of the potential applications of blockchain; they are also the fuel that makes it work.

-At this lecture, sponsored by the Democracy and Capitalism research project at the Neubauer Collegium, economic historian Luca Fantacci (Università degli Studi di Milano, Italy) will ask, How can we reap the advantages of the blockchain without all the vagaries of crypto?
+At this lecture, sponsored by the Democracy and Capitalism research project at the Neubauer Collegium, economic historian Luca Fantacci (Università degli Studi di Milano, Italy) asked, how can we reap the advantages of the blockchain without all the vagaries of crypto?